thruston/grid-banger/docs/background.rst

 set was slightly smaller, as the OS did not originally define the model for any points more than about 2km off shore.
-The main difference in OSTN15 is that coverage is extended to the whole rectangle from grid point (0,0) to (700000,1250000), although the accuracy far off shore should not be relied on more than about +/- 5m.
+The main difference in OSTN15 is that coverage is extended to the whole rectangle from grid point (0,0) to (700000,1250000), although the accuracy far offshore should not be relied on more than about +/- 5m.

 Implementation of OSTN shift data
 ---------------------------------